DelineaXPM/dsv-cli/docs/developer/testing.md

 ### CICD Integration Tests

+To invoke, all the required environment vars are checked and correct flags are passed via: `mage test:integration`.

 Two important notes for "cicd-integration" tests:

 - all test cases must be run one by one, because sometimes they depend on each other, e.g. one will create a secret and a next one will try to read it